margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There's someone, there are people driving the taxis, the Ubers, and the Lyfts, and they have thoughts and a story, and a culture.
 There's someone, there are people sweeping and mopping the floors, and they have thoughts and a story, and a culture.
 There's someone, there are people behind the books in the bookstore.
+There's someone, there are people behind the airplanes flying.
+There's someone, there are people behind the music.
 There's someone, there are people behind the trash cans.
 There's someone, there are people behind the post office.
 There's someone, there are people behind the work in churches.